- Hotels & Casinos

 Across the River, Bullhead City flourished in the glow of the casino light.
 Shuttle boats transported customers from the Arizona side of the river to Laughlin's resorts.

 During the 1980s a surge of casino construction exploded in Laughlin.
 The Colorado Hotel (now the Pioneer), Sam's Town Gold River (now the Laughlin River Lodge) and the Edgewater opened early in the decade.
-The activity attracted other investors to begin a second boom resulting in the construction of the Colorado Belle, Harrah's Del Rio, Ramada Express (now Tropicana Laughlin) and finally, in 1990, the Flamingo Hilton (now Aquarius).
+The activity attracted other investors that began the second boom, resulting in the construction of the Colorado Belle, Harrah's Del Rio, Ramada Express (now Tropicana Laughlin) and finally, in 1990, the Flamingo Hilton (now Aquarius).

 In 1987, Don Laughlin funded and built the Laughlin Bridge at a cost of $3.5 million.
 He donated the bridge to the states of Nevada and Arizona.
 The bridge carries 2,000 vehicles daily.